Munna Michael: Critical reception

 Munna Michael received mixed-to-negative reviews from critics.

 Meena Lyer of The Times of India wrote "Tiger fans will have a field day with his breakdancing."
 Rohit Vats of Hindustan Times wrote "Everybody, including Tiger Shroff and Nawazuddin Siddiqui, is out of sync in this film."

 Shalini Langer of The Indian Express wrote "This Tiger Shroff, Nidhhi Agerwal, Nawazuddin Siddiqui-starrer is a whole dance-action genre has nothing great about it."
 Subhani Singh of India Today wrote "Saving for a few dance sequences, there isn't much memorable in the film."

 Udita Jhunjhunwala of Firstpost wrote "Munna Michael was written keeping in mind Tiger Shroff's best skills: dancing and action.
 Put in enough of these two elements and who cares about logic, story, acting or originality."
 Saibal Chaterjee of NDTV wrote "As is obvious, Tiger Shroff's film has nothing original or novel on offer."

 Kriti Tulsiani of News18 wrote "Munna Michael feels like an over-stretched version of an 80s film that rides high only on dance moves and action sequences."
 Kennith Rosario of The Hindu wrote "A clichéd endorsement for Tiger Shroff's abs, fighting and dancing skills."

 Sukanya Verma of Rediff and called the film as "A wasted opportunity at best."
-Zee News wrote "This film starts off with a promise and holds your interest till the interval.
-After that the narrative turns into a cliched Bollywood masala film that fails to impress."

 Mohar Basu of Mid-Day wrote "There should be a genre of films called fan-pleasers, if there isn't one already.
 Munna Michael is precisely that by design – a dance-actioner that must keep its focus firmly on showcasing the dancing prowess of its leading man, Tiger Shroff."
 Bollywood Hungama wrote "Munna Michael has its moments but struggles due to weak writing.
 However, Tiger Shroff's fans would be a happy lot as the actor rocks the show with his dance and action."

 Anupama Chopra of Film Companion said that the film was "the stuff of pure comedy."
 Davesh Sharma of Filmfare wrote "What this movie lacks is self-belief and great music.
 If the whole point of the film was to make it a tribute to Michael Jackson then MJ's original tunes should have been used."

 Shilpa Jamkhandikar of Reuters wrote "The story is straightforward and merely a device for Shroff to display his washboard abs and ample dancing skills."